ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 ### Data Tools

 These tools apply specifically to non-spatial data.
-Often, data will not be provided spatially, and it must be manipulated to suit a spatial analysis.
+Often data will not be provided spatially, and it must be manipulated to suit a spatial analysis.

-#### Non-spatial Joins
+#### Joins

 A non-spatial join allows us to connect two tables to each other according to a specified attribute.
 The most common used, and the one we will use now, is a left-join.
 Just as on a normal table in any other software, a left-join in QGIS will produce a new table with columns between the two inputs tables mathched by feature (rows).